 - There is no pending civil litigation based on the juvenile incident.21

 Call us or complete the form on this page to speak to an experienced California defense lawyer.
+A record seal can greatly increase your employment prospects and ability to get a professional license.

 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.